Our People

 Peter Rodriguez

 Peter Rodriguez is a dynamic digital communications professional who supports marketing and communications at Physicians Against Red Meat (PhARM).
 In this role, he assists in developing and implementing strategic communication efforts across various digital platforms to promote organizational programs, increase brand awareness, and boost engagement.
 With nearly eight years of experience as a seasoned video editor, Peter has honed his talent for creating captivating social media content.
 His expertise lies in leveraging digital experiences to engage audiences and elevate brand success.
 Peter's deep understanding of storytelling, combined with his creative flair, allows him to produce compelling visuals that leave a lasting impact.
-Peter is pursuing a bachelor’s degree in film at University of California, Riverside and holds an associate’s degree in film and television production from Antelope Valley College.
+Peter holds a bachelor’s degree in film and television from University of California, Riverside.

 Want to Join Our Team?